- Witnessing violence committed by that parent against the other parent

 - The parent’s own psychological or psychiatric issues

-The reality is that the child’s experiences make the child’s rejection of a parent reasonable, and an adaptive and protective response to the parent’s behavior.
+The reality is that the child’s experiences make the child’s rejection of a parent a reasonable, adaptive, and protective response to the parent’s behavior.
 The feelings of alienated children, however, are neither reasonable nor the result of the rejected parent’s conduct.

 You can also read an article we have written about hearsay statements in sexual abuse cases titled: Hearsay Statements in Child Abuse Cases.

-Missouri, Illinois, Kansas, Oklahoma and Nebraska Child Custody Attorney
+Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Child Custody Attorney

 Contact us online or by phone to schedule a confidential consultation at any of our convenient locations.
-We have locations in St. Louis, Chicago, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln and beyond in the Midwest.
+We have locations in St. Louis, Chicago, Indianapolis, Kansas City, Columbia, Springfield, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln, and beyond.